 Also dubbed as the enterprise multiple, EV/EBITDA is essentially the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
 EV is the sum of a company’s market capitalization, its debt and preferred stock minus cash and cash equivalents.
 Essentially, it is the total value of a company.

 EBITDA, the other component of the ratio, gives the true picture of a company’s profitability as it eliminates the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

-Just like P/E, the lower the EV/EBITDA ratio, the more appealing it is.
+Just like P/E, the lower the EV/EBITDA ratio, the more attractive it is.
 A low EV/EBITDA ratio could be a sign that a stock is potentially undervalued.

 However, unlike P/E ratio, EV/EBITDA takes into account the debt on a company’s balance sheet.
 For this reason, EV/EBITDA is usually used to value possible acquisition targets.
 Stocks with a low EV/EBITDA multiple could be seen as potential takeover candidates.

 P/E also can’t be used to value a loss-making firm.
 A company’s earnings are also subject to accounting estimates and management manipulation.
-On the other hand, EV/EBITDA is difficult to manipulate and can also be used to value companies that are making loss but are EBITDA-positive.
+In contrast, EV/EBITDA is less amenable to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.

 EV/EBITDA is also a useful yardstick in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
 Moreover, it can be used to compare companies with different levels of debt.